CleanCut/rusty_sword_arena/README.md

 # Rusty Sword Arena: A Crash Course in Rust

-This is the companion repository to the 3-hour tutorial.
+This is the companion repository to the half-day tutorial for OSCON 2018.

 # Preparation